 Why Cat Sleeping Positions Matter

-Cats spend an astonishing 12-16 hours a day sleeping, which means they’re in various sleeping positions for about 70% of their lives!
-By understanding these positions, you gain valuable insights into your cat’s wellbeing and strengthen your bond with them.
+Cats spend an astonishing 12-18 hours a day sleeping, with kittens and seniors often exceeding 18 hours!
+By knowing about these positions, you gain valuable insights into your cat’s wellbeing and strengthen your bond with them.

 Whether your cat curls up in a perfect circle or sprawls across your keyboard during an important Zoom meeting, these positions aren’t random.
 They’re influenced by factors including: